Main content

 GRIT is grounded in the science of empowerment — but is not meant to replace professional help.

-The City of Colorado Springs, in partnership with several community partners, is challenging residents to host 1,000 neighborhood gatherings this summer to encourage neighbors to connect with one another to address social isolation and loneliness.
+We are continuing this initiative in 2025, encouraging neighbors to connect with one another to address social isolation and loneliness-- contributing to better community resilience.
 We can all play a part to make a positive impact on mental health – right where you live, on your own block, in your own neighborhood.

 Abbey Mobolade